 A Life Group is made up of 6 or more people who meet weekly to study and apply the Bible, pray, share our lives, and serve others so that we are equipped to live on mission for Jesus Christ.
 Each group is led by a trained leader and hopefully a co-leader.
 A typical meeting lasts for an hour and a half, whether in-person or online.
 It’s a community to share and do life together.

 Interested in joining a group?
-Check out our list of groups.
-You can sort by city, stage of life, and language to help you find a group that fits.
+There are Life Groups in each city, different stage of life, and languages to connect you to a group that fits.

 We have many groups to choose from.
 Some are based on “seasons in life,” while others are “mixed adult groups” and have people in all stages of life.
 You are welcome to sign up for a group that best suits you.